 - Get a flu shot every year.
-Talk to your healthcare provider about getting a vaccine for pneumonia (two different types of pneumococcal vaccine are recommended now).
+Talk to your healthcare provider about getting a vaccine for pneumonia (pneumococcal vaccine).

 - Protect your skin from the sun with hats and clothing, and keep your skin clean and moisturized.
 Take care of cuts and bruises to prevent infections.